 Traffic volumes in the Regional Core experienced a notable recovery during the spring of 2022.
 Similar to the region as a whole, Regional Core traffic volumes decreased in January, but have since rebounded to over 90 percent of their 2019 levels.
-In June, traffic volumes were 93 percent of the June 2019 levels in the Regional Core, but in the Inner Ring, traffic volumes were only 91 percent of the June 2019 levels.
+In August, traffic volumes were 94 percent of the August 2019 levels in the Regional Core.
 This may be the result of people returning to the office as well as an increase in recreation and tourism.
-The pace of traffic recovery slowed in the Inner and Outer Rings during the spring of 2022 while it increased in the Regional Core.
+The pace of traffic recovery slowed in the Inner and Outer Rings during the spring and summer of 2022 while it increased in the Regional Core.